seancorfield/next-jdbc/doc/all-the-options.md

 > Note: `get-by-id` accepts the same options as `find-by-keys` but it will only ever produce one row, as a hash map, so sort order and pagination are less applicable, although `:columns` may be useful.

+As of 1.3.next, `aggregate-by-keys` exists as a wrapper around `find-by-keys` that accepts the same options as `find-by-keys` except that `:columns` may not be specified (since it is used to add the aggregate to the query).

 ## Generating Rows and Result Sets

 Any function that might realize a row or a result set will accept: